facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/admonition.md

 # Admonition

-!!! warning "Alpha Release"
+/// warning | Alpha Release
 Blocks is currently only available in the Pymdown Extensions alpha release.
 It is a work in progress and API and syntax are subject to change.

 Please provide feedback here: https://github.com/facelessuser/pymdown-extensions/discussions/1940.
+///

 ## Overview